Low Influence, Utility, and Independence in Differential Privacy: A Curious Case of $3 \choose 2$: Introduction

-\textbf{Low Influence Conditions:} We propose the following adaptation of the notion of low influence from \cite{penrose1946elementary}.\footnote{This notion is widely used in the fields of social choice theory and in the analysis of Boolean functions \cite{o2014analysis}.} A randomized mechanism $\mathcal{M}:\mathcal{D} \to \mathcal{V}$ is $\iota$-low influence ($\iota$-LI for short) if for any $d \sim d'$, we have $\Pr[\mathcal{M}(d) \neq \mathcal{M}(d')] \leq \iota$.
-In other words, the output of a randomized mechanism does not change much, statistically speaking, for neighboring datasets.
+We propose the following adaptation of the notion of low influence from \cite{penrose1946elementary}.\footnote{This notion is widely used in the fields of social choice theory and in the analysis of Boolean functions \cite{o2014analysis}.} \begin{definition} A randomized mechanism $\mathcal{M}:\mathcal{D} \to \mathcal{V}$ is $\iota$-low influence ($\iota$-LI for short) if for any $d \sim d'$, we have $\Pr[\mathcal{M}(d) \neq \mathcal{M}(d')] \leq \iota$. \end{definition} In other words, the output of a randomized mechanism does not change much, statistically speaking, for neighboring datasets.
 Indeed, if $\iota = 0$, then no two neighboring datasets can be statistically distinguished.